chicio/Sales-Taxes/README.md

 ***
 ###Tools
 I used <a href="https://travis-ci.org">Travis-CI</a> as Continuous Integration service.
-I used OCMock as Mocking framework for the test implementation.
+I used OCMock as Mocking framework for the test implementation (only Objective-C version).
-I used <a href="https://codecov.io/gh">codecov</a> as Code Coverage service.
+I used <a href="https://codecov.io/gh">codecov</a> as Code Coverage service (only Objective-C version).
 Code coverage has also been activated in XCode scheme.
 In this way it is possible to see code coverage live inside the IDE (see screenshot below).

 <p align="center">